Guide for PicManager: Image Uploader

 Click the Save button to apply your settings.
 Then, go to Upload images page.

-After setting your preferences, go to the Upload Images page to start uploading your images.
+After setting your preferences, go to the Upload Media page to start uploading your images and videos.

 Image upload page